andreipfeiffer/css-in-js/README.md

 Support for extracting and serving the styles as static `.css` files:

-- it reduces the total bundle/page size, because we don't need additional runtime styles evaluation, to inject the styles;
+- it reduces the total bundle/page size, because we don't need additional runtime library, to inject and evaluate the styles;
 - this approach affects **FCP/FMP** metrics negatively when users have an empty cache, and positively when having full cached styles;
 - dynamic styling could potentially increase the generated file, because all style combinations must be pre-generated at built time;
 - more suitable for less interactive solutions, where you serve a lot of different pages and you want to take advantage of cached styles (ie: e-commerce, blogs);